 Choosing which action to take is as ubiquitous to everyday life as it is crucial to survival.
 Good decision-making is presumably subject to strong evolutionary selection; poor decision making is associated with many neurological and psychiatric disorders.
-This course explores how humans and animals make decisions, drawing broadly on many perspectives including particularly psychological and neuroscientific but also ethological, computational, and economic.
+This course explores how humans and animals make decisions, drawing broadly on many perspectives including particularly the nexus of psychological, neuroscientific, and economic considerations, but also ethological and computational ones.
 The course is organized around modules considering decision making in several sorts of tasks; for instance, by foraging animals or by humans in competitive multiplayer interactions.
 Our approach to each will be framed by a normative analysis of the problem and of theories purporting to describe how rational subjects optimally should approach it.
 This sets up a number of empirical questions.
 Behaviorally, do subjects live up to this ideal?
 Are their (frequent) failures to do so traceable to identifiable psychological or neural constraints?
 And how are the operations and constructs of the solution implemented, approximated, or represented in neural tissue?